human-conditions/yodrew.github.io-original/_pages/plan.md

 - Stipend
 	- increased by 1/3 to cover all personal expenses (see [sane personal economy](/other-writings/economy))
 	- extended for new work period
 - MATERIAL costs padded by 20%.
-Usual 10% for breakage and error plus 10% in case of more insane price increases
+Usual 10% for breakage and mistakes, plus 10% in case of more insane price increases
-- Estimate of license doubled, built into shell cost
-I hope actual cost will be lower.
+- Estimate of license doubled and built into shell cost I hope actual cost will be lower.
 I will track time, purchases, personal expenses to find savings.

 v.2